Beba Lončar: Personal life

-Lončar was married to Croatian businessman and socialite Josip "Dikan" Radeljak.
-The two met in Split during the 1970s and had a son Leo in 1982.
+During the early 1970s, Lončar married the Croatian hospitality entrepreneur (nightclub owner), musician, and socialite Josip "Dikan" Radeljak, having met him in Split and gone through a short period of dating.
+The couple had a son Leo in 1982.
 After giving birth for the first time at the age of 39, Lončar decided to end her film career.
-Towards the late 1980s, the couple separated as Radeljak left Lončar for the younger actress Ena Begović.
+Towards the late 1980s, the couple separated as Radeljak left Lončar for a younger actress, Ena Begović.
 Following a bitter court battle, their divorce was finalized in 1994 with Radeljak getting the custody of their only son.

 During summer 2000, Lončar started living with Serbian skier Stevan Marinković Knićanin whom she eventually married.
-In late 2000, she moved from Rome back to her hometown Belgrade where she's been living ever since.
-Despite not acting for almost 30 years, Lončar is still very much in demand by the Serbian and former Yugoslav media.
-However, she leads a very quiet, low-key life and rarely makes media appearances.
-Her latest one was for the 50th anniversary of the release of Ljubav i moda during June 2010.
+In late 2000, she moved from Rome back to her hometown Belgrade where she has lived ever since.
+Despite not acting for more than 40 years, Lončar is still very much in demand by the Serbian and former Yugoslav media.
+However, she leads a very quiet, low-key life, and rarely makes media appearances such as the one during June 2010 for the 50th anniversary of the release of Ljubav i moda.